EribertoLopez/Jellyfish/README.md

 1. Fill in the `HTC_Scripting_Template_v*.xlsx` with the strains and conditions desired for your experiment.

-- Replicates
+- **Replicates**
   - **_Int_** - The amount of replicates desired for a contiion

-- Media
+- **Media**
   - **_String_** - The name of the media sample as found in the Aquarium database you are using.

-- Control Tag
+- **Control Tag**
+  - Will tag culture condition as a control and place this culture(s) into all the plates that are generated.
+  - Make sure that the object entered into the template is JSON parable.
+Any word should be surrounded by quotes.
-  - **_Dict_** - The key represents the type of control and value represents positive or negative.
+  - **_JSON_** - The key represents the type of control and value represents positive or negative.
 Then, you can add your own additional information.
-  - Will tag culture condition as a control and place this culture(s) into all the plates that are generated.

   For a flow cytometry control, use the example below.
   ```